jonthorell/encyclopedia-galactica/README.md

 Every html-page has been validated as has the css-files.

-index.html, bibliography.html, timeline.html, quotes.html
+index.html, bibliography.html, timeline.html, quotes.html, media.html, contact.html

-Line 37,42,39, 41: Element ul not allowed as child of element label in this context.
+Line 37,42,39, 41, 77, 43: Element ul not allowed as child of element label in this context.
 (Suppressing further errors from this subtree.)

 Not sure why.
 The code seems to work, although admittedly the context is in code not by me.

 Some cases where the tags were not closed in the proper order that was identified.
+And fixed.

 The various pages has also been checked in lighthouse, and been adjusted according to the warnings the various tools provided.